 2. Give the project legitimacy

-The reverse mentoring project needs to be supported by the company’s top management in order to boost its legitimacy, and support tools also have to be put in place – a training guide, a glossary, practical guides, COOCs (Corporate Open Online Courses), SPOCs (Small Private Online Courses), etc.
+The reverse mentoring project needs to be supported by the company’s top management and enforced by its talent management strategy in order to boost its legitimacy, and support tools also have to be put in place – a training guide, a glossary, practical guides, COOCs (Corporate Open Online Courses), SPOCs (Small Private Online Courses), etc.